apache/predictionio-sdk-ruby/README.md

 gem 'predictionio', '0.9.0'
 ```

-## Send an Event to PredictionIO
+## Sending Events to Event Server

+Please refer to [Event Server documentation](https://docs.prediction.io/datacollection/) for event format and how the data can be collected from your app.

-Connect to the Event Server with:
+### Instantiate Event Client and connect to PredictionIO Event Server

 ```ruby
 # Define environment variables.